nightmarelie/songbird/readme.md

 ...
 ```

-* If there were some modules that were not installed, reprovision it
+* If there were some modules that were not installed due to connection timed out, reprovision it

 ```
 vagrant reload --provision
 ```

-* Once everything is successful, we can now update the config for the app:
+* You can now install all the libraries:

 ```
 -> cd www/songbird